 Meet Our Students

 WHEN YOU GRADUATE, WHERE WOULD YOU LIKE TO WORK AND WHAT WOULD YOU LIKE TO TEACH?
-When I graduate, I would like to teach either elementary or middle school band and continue to teach private piano lessons too.
+When I graduate, I would like to continue my education and pursue a graduate degree in music performance.

 ABI FERNANDEZ, B '14

 International student, pianist, and vocalist with a newly acquired love of the trombone.

 WHERE ARE YOU FROM AND HOW DID YOU FIND OUT ABOUT VANDERCOOK?
 I was born in Abu Dhabi, UAE, but I'm a citizen of the Philippines.
 I found out about VanderCook when my friend handed me a book listed with thousands of colleges.
 I went straight to the arts section and went through all the universities listed for music and I came across VanderCook College of Music.

 WHY IS MUSIC IMPORTANT TO YOU?
 I feel as though music is part of me.
 That is to say that I couldn't live without it in my life.
 I can hear it everywhere, the low hum of the AC, the rustling of the leaves in the trees, it is part of us and the environment we live in.
 It is a form of expression and conversation.
 Imagine if we were all born with expressionless faces, if everything was white or black, if food didn't have different flavors or taste.
 No one would ever know when one was happy or sad, no one would see the beauty of flowers or the sea, no one would be able to differentiate between dirt or a cool, creamy ice cream.